 Gender as a Controversial Issue:

 The word “gender” has become quite controversial.
 Some say gender is biological while others say gender is purely a product of the child’s environment.
 In other words, if you put a child in a pink room and teach he or she to play with dolls, that baby will identify as a girl.
 If you put a child in a blue room and teach him or her to play with trucks, he or she will identify as boy.
-The truth probably lies somewhere in between.
-Socialization does impact on all humans, however biologically people are born with a gender-brain.
-In earlier times the gender of intersex babies was determined by the parents’ choice of gender, however as the child developed their thoughts and behaviour didn’t always compliment their genitalia or their social influences.
-Whether it is biology or the environment, ‘KidsHealth’ says that by age 2 or 3, your baby will begin to develop an awareness of being either male or female and begin to act accordingly.
+Although socialization does impact on all humans, biologically people are born with a gender-brain.
+In earlier times, the gender of intersex babies was determined by the parents’ choice of gender, however as the child developed their thoughts and behaviour didn’t always compliment their genitalia or their social influences.
+By age 2 or 3, your baby will begin to develop an awareness of being either male or female and begin to act accordingly.
 For the child who is Intersex the non-conformity between genitalia, social expectations and how they feel and identify as individuals can cause severe disruption in their future development.
 A person may not have external or behavioural gender differences, but have internal gender variances.
+Biologically ‘gender’ does not always correspond with the simplistic definition of ‘male or female’ that our society has based its structures on.

 The information above has been adapted from:

-Dave Wells works with people, without the use of labels, and with the aim of discovering the individual that you are, with all of your diversities.
-Regardless of legal, and biological gender identification, client’s gender is identified by their feelings of preference, which can fit within the male/female stereotypes or alternatively.
+Dave Wells works with people, without the use of labels, and with the aim of discovering the individual that you are, (take out) with (add) inclusive of all of your diversities.
+Regardless of legal, and biological gender identification, client’s gender is identified by their feelings of preference, (add) and/or how they wish to present, which can fit within the male/female stereotypes, or alternatively.